aqbtech/aqbtech/README.md

 ## 👋 Hi there, I'm Tu Van Nguyen Anh Quan.
 <div align="center">
   <h3>Full-Stack Developer</h3>
-<h4>I’m currently studying a bachelor's degree in Computer Science at VNUHCM - HCMUT.</h4>
+  <h4> Curious developer.
+Always learning.
+Always building.</h4>
 </div>

 ## 🌟 About Me
+- 📖 I’m currently studying a bachelor's degree in Computer Science at VNUHCM - HCMUT.
-- 💻 Passionate about web development.
+- 💻 Passionate about web development and building clean, maintainable systems.
+- 🚀 Always eager to learn and experiment with new technologies.
-- 📘 Exploring various architectures styles and how to apply this to system
+- 📘 Exploring various architecture styles and how to apply them in real-world applications.
+- 🔍 Enjoy solving problems and improving both frontend and backend performance.

 ## How to reach me
 <p align="center">